New Ways for Families is a method of teaching parents simple practical skills.

 What if there is a court order that does not allow the parents to have contact?

 There is no co-parent contact, as all sessions are done individually.

 Is it possible to mediate while participating in coaching?

 Yes.
 In fact, skills learned in coaching may benefit the mediation process.

 Are there any follow-up sessions?

-Each parent has the option of two follow up coaching sessions following completion of the course.
+Each parent has the option of two follow-up coaching sessions following completion of the program.